Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-4.md

 #### Upgrading to Flutter 3.7

-Upgrading to Flutter 3.7 only required a few lines of depreciated code to be changed, which was nice as I didn't need anything extra to work on.
+Upgrading to Flutter 3.7 only required a few lines of deprecated code to be changed, which was nice as I didn't need anything extra to work on.

 ### A silly issue resolved